caracal-pipeline/caracal-docs/sphinx/_build/html/_sources/manual/configfile/index.rst.txt

    :maxdepth: 1

 Users settings are passed to Caracal through a configuration file.
-This consists of a sequence of blocks --- one for each run of a Caracal worker.
-The workers are executed following the order of these blocks.
-For reference, see :ref:`workerlist`.
+This consists of a sequence of blocks --- each corresponding to the run of a Caracal worker.
+The workers are run following the order of these blocks.
+For reference see :ref:`workerlist`.

-The following workers must always be executed and, therefore, must appear in the configuration
+The following workers must always run and, therefore, must appear in the configuration
 file: :ref:`general`, :ref:`get_data` and :ref:`observation_config`.
-All other workers are optional.
+All other workers are
+optional.

 Within each worker's block of the configuration file, the worker's parameters are arranged in a nested structure following the YAML syntax rules (see https://yaml.readthedocs.io).